-The work described in this section is only to be performed by personnel appropriately qualified to carry out such tasks.
+The work described in this chapter is to be performed only by personnel appropriately qualified to carry out such tasks.

 The following documents are also required for servicing the valve:

 AB 0100 for tools, tightening torques and lubricant

 Risk of bursting due to incorrect opening of pressurized equipment or components.